-The Forensic Science Board approved this proposed Fast Track Action, entitled "Regulatory Requirement Reduction Action for 6 VAC 40-60," at its October 12, 2023.
-In the process of its Review, DPB requested that the Board reconsider a complete repeal of 6 VAC 40-60-30.
-At its meeting on January 3, 2024, the Board approved this revision.
+The Forensic Science Board approved this proposed Fast Track Action, entitled "Regulatory Reduction Action for 6 VAC 40-40," at its April 10, 2024 meeting.

 Mandate and Impetus

 Identify the mandate for this regulatory change and any other impetus that specifically prompted its initiation (e.g., new or modified mandate, petition for rulemaking, periodic review, or board decision).
 For purposes of executive branch review, "mandate" has the same meaning as defined in the ORM procedures, "a directive from the General Assembly, the federal government, or a court that requires that a regulation be promulgated, amended, or repealed in whole or part."